HenkRemie/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-Test repo for Course Project of course 'The Data Scientist's Toolbox'
+Test repo for Coursera course 'The Data Scientist's Toolbox'